jcrd/wm-launch/README.md

 `emacs` in the runtime directory.
 The `LD_PRELOAD` for `emacsd` then reads and deletes this file when the new window is created.

+### Firejail
+A client can be launched with [firejail](https://github.com/netblue30/firejail) by running it via `wm-launch` using the `-j` flag.
+This sets the required environment variables in the sandbox created by firejail.

 ## Limitations
 * X11 clients launched from windows with `LD_PRELOAD` and `WM_LAUNCH_ID` in their
   environment (such as a terminal) will inherit the `WM_LAUNCH_ID` value.